Jace17/MT2GraftService/README.md

 - Allows you to graft an equipment to a unit at most merchants
 - The cost of the service is 50, 100, 150, 200, and 250 gold for each time it is used
+- Because of UI limitations, a merchant can't have more than 4 services so the graft service won't be added if a merchant already has 4 services

 # Installation